quicwg/base-drafts/draft-ietf-quic-transport.md

 If the peer sent the disable_active_migration transport parameter, an endpoint also MUST NOT send packets (including probing packets; see {{probing}}) from a different local address to the address the peer used during the handshake.
+If the server sets the Disable Migration field in the preferred_address transport parameter, the client MUST NOT send packets from a different local address to the server's preferred address.

-An endpoint that has sent this transport parameter, but detects that a peer has nonetheless migrated to a different remote address MUST either drop the incoming packets on that path without generating a stateless reset or proceed with path validation and allow the peer to migrate.
+An endpoint that has asked its peer to disable migration but detects that a peer has nonetheless migrated to a different remote address MUST either drop the incoming packets on that path without generating a stateless reset or proceed with path validation and allow the peer to migrate.
 Generating a stateless reset or closing the connection would allow third parties in the network to cause connections to close by spoofing or otherwise manipulating observed traffic.

 Not all changes of peer address are intentional, or active, migrations.
 The peer